This needs to change.

 Young men are the future leaders of society, and dressing sharp is the first step towards becoming a professional.

 The right clothing can give a young man precious seconds to make his case and influence others.

 A young lawyer, consultant, medical professional, or salesman needs to understand this.

-It’s important to note that it is worth paying some attention to your clothing as a young man even if you’re working in a field without strict dress codes.
+That being said – it’s important to note that it is worth paying attention to your clothing as a young man even if you’re working in a field without strict dress codes.

 Tip #1 for Sharp-Dressed Young Men: Dress Your Footwear Up